alshedivat/al-folio/_posts/2024-01-07-python-objects.md

 ## Class

 A *class* is the type of the object (e.g., a float, or a str).
+Each object contains a pointer to its class, [as we will see below](#the-two-dictionaries-underlying-an-object).
 We can know an object's class using the `type` operator:

 ```python
 type(1)